SidU/gpt3playground/README.md

    ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
 For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).

+# Credits
+Robot image by Julian Roman from the Noun Project 🙏